the-raghav-17/unix-shell-v2/README.md

 A custom Unix shell supporting job control, pipes, signal handling and sequential/conditional command execution.
 Written entirely from scratch in C.

 ## Overview
-This is a commandline shell that allows you to execute commands in the terminal.
-The main highlight of this shell is that it supports job control, i.e, multiple processes can execute in the background while the shell itself is executing some other program in foreground.
+This project is a command-line shell that allows users to execute commands in a terminal.
+The primary highlight of this shell is its support for **job control**, enabling multiple processes to run in the background while the shell continues executing other program in the foreground.

-This is an educational project I created to understand the process model and programming interface of Unix and unix-like operating systems.
-It also gave me a better understanding of the terminal subsystem.
+This shell was developed as an educational project to gain a deeper understanding of:

-All of the code is written entirely in C without any help from AI chatbots and LLMs.
-All of the modules are written from scratch without use of any external libraries.
+- The process model used in Unix and Unix-like operating systems.
+- The programming interfaces provided by these operating systems.
+- The behavior and structure of the terminal subsystem.
+Through building this project, I explored concepts such as process creation, interprocess communication, signal handling, foreground and background job management and interaction with the terminal.

+**Note**: All of the code in this project was written manually for learning purposes. **No chatbots or large language models (LLMs) were used in generating the code (except for the Makefile, which was produced by AI).**

 ## Installation
 Make sure you've [GNU make](https://www.gnu.org/software/make/) and a C compiler installed.
 The default flag for the Makefile is set to use [GCC](https://gcc.gnu.org/) as the compiler, but you can use any other C compiler as well.
 Just don't forget to update the flag in the Makefile.